Live News Articles Safety Guide Register Now ▶

 How does Bybit Pay's fee compare to a direct P2P withdrawal to ZAR?

-Bybit Pay charges a payment processing fee (check the current schedule on Bybit's fee page, as it varies by transaction size and account tier).
-Direct P2P withdrawals to ZAR typically carry 0.5-1.5% spread depending on the counterparty.
+Bybit Pay charges a payment processing fee that varies by account VIP tier and transaction size — check the current schedule on Bybit's fee rate page.
+Direct P2P withdrawals to ZAR typically carry a 0.5–1.5% spread depending on the counterparty.
 For small frequent purchases, Bybit Pay may be cheaper; for large one-time transfers, P2P spread can be more predictable.

 Is Bybit Pay available outside South Africa in 2026?